CerebralMastication/CerebralMastication-hugo/content/about.md

 Have questions or suggestions?
 [Yell at me on Twitter](https://twitter.com/CMastication).
 The source code for this blog is all availiable on [my Github Account](https://github.com/CerebralMastication/CerebralMastication-hugo).
-I'm using [Hugo](https://gohugo.io/) with Blogdown hosted by [Netlify](https://www.netlify.com/), so when I change the contents of the Github repo, the site is rebuilt by Netlify using the latest source from Github.
+I'm using [Hugo](https://gohugo.io/) with [Blogdown](https://bookdown.org/yihui/blogdown/) hosted by [Netlify](https://www.netlify.com/), so when I change the contents of the Github repo, the site is rebuilt by Netlify using the latest source from Github.
+It's an amazing workflow and if you do websites and use *R*, it's hard to beat the Hugo/Blogdown/Netlify combination.